 I had such a great time working on this, I can’t even begin to tell you how much I enjoyed this project.
 Apple Watch?
 Check.
 Anticipatory Mobile App?
 Check.
 Coffee?
 Double check!
 One of the things that I believe is (or should be) on everyone’s bucket list is a chance to create something that’s never been done before.
 This was my opportunity to check that off mine.
-Richly rewarding, amazingly collaborative… and let’s be honest.
-Cool as hell.
+Richly rewarding, amazingly collaborative… and let’s be honest, cool as hell.
+This is why I love doing what I do.

 This week, ahead of schedule and under budget, my team delivered a hugely successful mobile deployment for the United States Marine Corps.
 A terrific example of powerful teamwork and collaboration, this project represents a continuation of the increasingly complex work we’re doing in mobile.
 With a mobile display layer that accommodates a huge array of handsets and screens, this one was a nice sized effort that required tremendous oversight and a lot of planning & strategy.